PetrBukov/bloxorz/README.md

-# Bloxorz Game
+# Puzzle-Slime Game

 This is a puzzle game.
-The aim of this game is to get block to fall into the square hole at the end of each stage.
+The aim of this game is to get slime to fill up the round hole at the end of each level.